dmrokan/gdmatplot/README.md

 # GDMatPlot
 This native [Godot](https://github.com/godotengine/godot) extension embeds [GNUPlot](http://www.gnuplot.info/) command line into the game engine by exploiting GNUPlot's flexibility for declaring custom graphical output terminals.
-You can create static or dynamic plots for games or GUI applications.
+You can create static or dynamic plots for games or GUI applications and it does not require GNUPlot executable.
 Plots can be embedded into 3D world by using sub viewports.
 It can plot custom dataframes defined in scripts.
 Also, you can provide a `PackedFloat64Array` as dataframe which is a more performant method.
 Please, see examples in `demo` folder.

 ## How it works
 I created a custom graphical terminal named by *gdmp.trm* which redirects GNUPlot's drawing calls to Godot's CanvasItem drawing methods. *gdmp.trm* is based on SVG terminal implemented in `gnuplot/term/svg.trm`.
 The common method to embed GNUPlot into an application is running it as a separate process and communicating through an Inter Process Communication (IPC) method.
 However, I came up with a hack to embed it into the plugin itself as a separate shared library after some tedious work.
 GDMP terminal and mentioned hack can be found in `gdmatplot-gnuplot.patch`.